Sam Robb-KIng Sam Robb-KIng

 Friends, families and colleagues will have their own thoughts and feelings about the death of a baby or the end of a pregnancy.
 Some people have a fantastic affinity for knowing what support you need, but others may want to deny, minimise or fast track your grief.
 It may be helpful to think realistically about who can really help you, and how.
 Do you want someone to come round and make you cups of tea and comfort you, do you want practical support with cooking and shopping, or do you want someone to help you organise a funeral or remembrance event?
 People may be relieved if you ask them to give you what you need.

-If you are parenting with another person they may be a great source of support, or they may be grieving in a different way to you and you might need to give each other time and space.
+If you are parenting with another person they may be a great source of support, or they may be grieving in a different way to you and you might need to give each other time and space to process your grief in whatever way you can.
+Some people may seem to want to avoid talking about it, and may get very engrossed in work, or tasks.
+Others may want to talk about nothing else.

 If you are struggling to find what you need from your friends and family you might want to have a look at the organisations who offer support.